Last updated on September 6, 2021.

 - Foreign domestic helpers who never contracted measles nor had the MMR vaccine should have at least the first injection of MMR as soon as possible and preferably 2 injections.

-- Pregnant women and children under 1 year old should avoid travelling to the Philippines and Japan where there is a high chance of measles contamination.
+- Pregnant women and children under 1 year old should avoid traveling to the Philippines and Japan where there is a high chance of measles contamination.

 - People with an impaired immune system should contact their doctor.